iandouglas96/export-rosbag/README.md

 ## Dependencies

 I have only tested with ROS Melodic and Ubuntu 18.04, though it will likely work with earlier versions as well.
-Aside from the ROS dependencies, OpenCV and PCL are both also required, to handle images and pointclouds, respectively.
+Aside from the ROS dependencies, OpenCV and PCL are both also required, to handle images and pointclouds, respectively.  `flex_sync` is needed for synchronization, and can be found [here](https://github.com/daniilidis-group/flex_sync)

 ## Usage